- Head lice/ Sklice co-pay coupon

 - What to expect from the 2016/17 flu vaccine

-Very rarely kids can get quite ill with this... in my many years here I have NEVER had any patients who didn't get over it completely without any lasting adverse affects, so relax, but remember Nurse Judy's rule.....any fever that is lasting 4 or five days needs to be checked on.
+Very rarely kids can get quite ill with this.
+In my many years here, I have NEVER had any patients who didn't get over it completely and without any lasting adverse effects, so relax, but remember Nurse Judy's rule; any fever that is lasting 4 or 5 days needs to be checked on.

 The kids are most contagious at the very beginning of the illness when the main symptom is probably simple fussiness.
 The cheeks might be red, but you reasonably figure that this could simply be caused by being a little warm.
 Frankly, by the time the rash is in full throttle they are probably not very contagious anymore.